ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t.md

 If you deploy the NSX Managers on the same VPC subnet in a zone, they can use the internal network load balancer.
 This architecture assumes a deployment in a single zone, and uses single VPC subnet for all management appliances.
 In other cases, you must use other load balancers, which are beyond the scope of this document.

 In this architecture, you deploy three NSX-T Manager VMs on the initial hosts, in the cluster you created of the {{site.data.keyword.cloud_notm}} bare metal server.
-Architecturally, this is a converged Management and edge services cluster.
+Architecturally, this is a converged Management and edge gateway cluster.
 The following figure shows the logical network placement of the NSX managers in relation to the other components in this architecture.

 ![NSX-T Manager network overview](../../images/vpc-ryo-diagrams-nsx-t-managers.svg "NSX-T Manager network overview"){: caption="Figure 3.
 NSX-T Manager network overview" caption-side="bottom"}